petershin/liferay-learn/docs/dxp/latest/en/site-building/displaying-content/collections-and-collection-pages/creating-collections.md

     !!! tip
         You can add multiple rules to your Filter clicking on the Add button.
 The final content in the Dynamic Collection is the result of adding all the rules.

-    **Content Recommendation:** Enable this option to display content based on user behavior.

-    !!! note
-        The Content Recommendation option is available when you connect the DXP instance to Analytics Cloud and synchronize the content.

    **Ordering:** Items in the collection appear using the order criteria you define here.

 1. Click *Save*.